Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Background and Applicability of state-of-the-art mutation analysis techniques to space software

 Another solution to address compile-time scalability issues consists of \emph{mutating machine code} (e.g., binary code~\cite{becker2012xemu}, assembly language~\cite{crouzet2006sesame}, Java bytecode~\cite{ma2006mujava}, and .NET bytecode~\cite{derezinska2011object}), thus avoiding the execution of the compilation process after creating a mutant.
 A common solution consists of mutating the LLVM Intermediate Representation (IR) \cite{hariri2016evaluating}, which enables the development of mutants that work with multiple programming languages~\cite{hariri2019comparing} and facilitates the integration of optimizations based on dynamic program analysis~\cite{denisov2018mull}.

-Unfortunately, the mutation of machine code may lead to mutants that are not representative of real faults because they are impossible to generate with the source code~\cite{schuler2009efficient}.
-In the case of IR mutation, some of these impossible mutants can be automatically identified~\cite{denisov2018mull}; however, the number of generated mutants tend to be higher at the IR level than at the source code level, which may reduce scalability~\cite{hariri2019comparing}.
+Unfortunately, the mutation of machine code may lead to mutants that are not representative of real faults (i.e., faults caused by human mistakes at development time) because they are impossible to generate from the source code\JMR{3.10}{~\cite{denisov2018mull}.
+For instance, a function invocation in the source code may lead to hundreds of machine code instructions (e.g., the function call \emph{std::vector::push\_back} leads to 200 LLVM IR instructions) and, consequently, some of the mutants derived from such instructions cannot be derived by mutating the source code.} In the case of IR mutation, some of these impossible mutants can be automatically identified~\cite{denisov2018mull}; however, the number of generated mutants tend to be higher at the IR level than at the source code level, which may reduce scalability~\cite{hariri2019comparing}.
 In addition, we have encountered three problems that prevented the application of mutation analysis tools based on LLVM IR to our case study systems.
 First, space software relies on compiler pipelines (e.g., RTEMS~\cite{RTEMS}) that include architecture-specific optimizations not supported by LLVM.
 Second, there is no guarantee that the executables generated by LLVM are equivalent to those produced by the original compiler.
 Third, efficient toolsets based on LLVM often perform mutations dynamically~\cite{denisov2018mull}, which is infeasible when the software under test needs to be executed within a dedicated simulator, a common situation with space software and many other types of embedded software in cyber-physical systems.